 At and Away From Your Desk: Free Apps That Are Essential for Busy Educators

 Any educator understands that a lot of their time is spent working on lesson plans and grading outside of the classroom.
 That lecture or long school day is only the beginning of a long work day.
-But the outside work is just as important to making sure students are receiving the best education they can get.
+But the outside work is just as important to make sure students are receiving the best education they can get.
 The process outside of school doesn’t have to be a grueling affair.
 Now that the school year has begun, it’s time to look at some of the proven IOS/Android apps for anyone who’s in the business of teaching young minds.

 Modern Teaching Methods